idimsh/mphp7s/README.md

 and which runs the cli 'php' command.
 Supported values: 7.1, 7.2, 7.3

-`HOST_IN_LOG_NAME`: (default: "") Better to keep it empty, it is here from a different image I built.
-In quick: If set to non empty will cause log file names (for Apache, Nginx, PHP) to have the host name of the container prepended to the default name.
+`DOCROOT`: (default: ".")
+Must me set, it is the relative path inside `'/srv/'` directory which will be the document root.

 ## Running:
 To run and auto start all services:
-`docker run -it idimsh/mphp7s:1.1`
+`docker run -it idimsh/mphp7s:1.2`

 It will execute the default supervisor command which starts all services.
 Pressing Ctrl+C in the running container will kill supervisor and services running then terminate the container.

 Or go to shell by
-`docker run -it idimsh/mphp7s:1.1 /bin/bash`
+`docker run -it idimsh/mphp7s:1.2 /bin/bash`

 Then execute:
 `run.sh`